efeelize/eng/bec/record/vol4_test1.md

 ### 2.4 blank 13
 ***(Advertising agencies) will have to reinvent themselves.They will （no longer be able simply） to produce advertisements and then support these through PR,direct marketing or the internet.[F:Instead（对应no longer be able simply）,they(对应Advertising agencies) will have to change the whole way they look at communication and start thinking about ideas whcih are （not specific to one discipline：不再专注于一个领域）.]***

 # PART III.
+## 1.words
+> tailored[v.裁剪使合适]

+***G makes a range of small metal items that are tailored to fit into much larger products,and its customers include big electronics and electrical goods manufaturers.***

 # PART IV.
 # PART V.
 # PART VI.